godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 = Features =
 This plugin provides options to:

- - automatically generate simple / parent product SKUs when the product is published or updated using the product slug
+ - automatically generate simple / parent product SKUs when the product is published or updated using the product slug (filterable to use something like the ID if desired)
  - generate SKUs for product variations using the parent SKU + variation attributes
  - generate both the parent and variation SKUs automatically
  - use the bulk product update action to easily generate SKUs for products created before installing this plugin.